NCAR/lrose-core/docs/apps/radx/dualpol/RadxPid.md

   mv tempfile RadxPid.test
 ```

-You need to ensure you create a temporary file first, and then move the file into place.
+Make sure you create a temporary file first, and then move the file into place.
 If you try to perform this in one step, you will destroy your original parameter file.

 To update the PID-specific parameter file, run commands similar to the following: